theycallmemac/odin/README.md

 ## 1. Create your repo

-One person from your project team should clone this repo, then add other teammates as project members on GitLab.
+One person from your project team should fork this repo, then add other teammates as project members on GitLab.

 ## 2. Name your repo appropriately